 Heritage Crafts published the fifth edition of its Red List of Endangered Crafts in May 2025 – the first research of its kind to rank the UK’s traditional crafts by the likelihood that they will survive into the next generation.
 The report assessed 285 crafts to ascertain those which are at greatest risk of disappearing.

-The closing date to apply is 5pm on 8 May 2026.
+The next closing date to apply is 5pm on Friday 16 October 2026.

 For full details and to apply, visit the Endangered Craft Fund website here.